 Your Lovebird will get excited if you let it out of the cage to play with you.
 Unfortunately, too much excitement can cause it to be irritable.
 An irritable bird will take a similar stance to an angry bird, but it won’t ruffle the feathers as much.
 However, it will be much quicker to peck at your hand.
 If your pet gets irritable, it’s best to stop playing for a minute or two to let it calm down.
 Taking a break will also help teach that you won’t tolerate aggressive behavior.

 If your bird sees something it doesn’t like, it can become afraid.
 It’s not always easy to tell what is scaring your pet, but it’s usually something that looks like a predator, like a puppet or a cartoon character on a child’s outfit.
 Your pet will hold its feathers tightly against its body and will be in an alert position with a long neck.
 It will also attempt to move away from the perceived threat, and if it can’t, it will fly away or attack.

-A curious Lovebird will stand at a slight distance from the object it is interested in and stretch its neck to get closer and will tilt its head back and forth to see better.
+A curious Lovebird will stand at a slight distance from the object it is interested in, stretch its neck to get closer, and tilt its head back and forth to see better.
 Once it feels safe, it may attempt to move closer.

 8. Too Warm

 If your bird is feeling too hot because of the weather or because it’s been playing hard, you will notice that it starts to hold its wings out slightly from the body to help increase airflow, and you might also notice it panting.
 Overheating can also elevate the heart rate, so we recommend taking it somewhere cooler in your home or take a short break from activities until your Lovebird is back to normal.